Before you board that east-bound jet there are a few things to learn that will help you prepare for your visit as well as satisfy your curiosity.

 Learn what's where, discover the attractions in each of the arrondissements and which ones you'll want to pay close attention to.

 Paris Facts.
-Arts, entertainment, fashion and museums are the integral components of Paris culture.
-Find out about how Parisians enjoy all the incredible Paris cultural activities —
+Arts, entertainment, fashion and museums are the integral components of the city's culture.
+Find out about how Parisians enjoy all the incredible cultural activities —

 • Free museums